-In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.
+In Mexico City, the largest city in Mexico, all the country’s regional cuisines are represented and accessible.
+This makes Mexico City food unique with its diversity, quality, and availability.

-One of the most hearty and filling Mexican breakfast dishes is Chilaquiles.
+One of the most complete, hearty, and filling Mexican breakfasts is chilaquiles.

 Available throughout Mexico, this traditional Mexican breakfast is offered in the capital city in numerous variations.

-Chilaquiles is actually an Aztec word coming from the Nahuatl language, meaning chilis and greens.
+Chilaquiles is an Aztec word coming from the Nahuatl language, meaning chilis and greens.

-The base for authentic chilaquiles consist of corn tortillas cut into triangles and lightly fried.
-Green or red salsa are then added on top of the tortillas to soften them.
+The base for authentic chilaquiles consists of corn tortillas cut into triangles and lightly fried.
+Salsa verde or red salsa is then added on top of the tortillas to soften them.

 The chilaquiles are usually served with meat or eggs, and a side of refried beans.
-Common accompaniments include shredded queso fresco or soft cheese, fresh red onion and cream.
+Common accompaniments include shredded queso fresco or other soft cheese, fresh red onion, and cream.

 This is a typical breakfast dish made using leftovers to avoid tortillas and fresh salsa going stale or bad.